GeoFoxit/PacManProjects/README.md

 **Ghostbusters**

-Probabilistic inference in a hidden Markov model tracks the movement of hidden ghosts in the Pacman world.
+Probabilistic inference in a [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) tracks the movement of hidden ghosts in the Pacman world.
 Students implement exact inference using the forward algorithm and approximate inference via particle filters.

 **Classification**